Electrocer/MusicWesbite-Example/README.md

-This is just a test of a Music Website that i make for fun and to learn HTML and CSS ^-^
+This is just a test of a Music Website that i make for fun and to learn HTML and CSS. ^-^ Just in-case if you want to set it up i already give the instructions, you can read it down there ⬇⬇⬇

 # Step 1: Make a Folder called "Media".
 # Step 2: Download all the PNG Images and the MP3 song, after that put the PNG FIles and the MP3 song to the "Media" Folder.